MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 To help explain shared schema, let's first look at the conventional [!INCLUDE[navnow_md](includes/navnow_md.md)] data model, which is referred to as *separate schema*.

 > [!TIP]
-> A tenant is one or more companies, typically part of a business or legal entity, with common access to the application but with dedicated storage of business data in the database.
+> A tenant is one or more companies, typically part of a business or legal entity, with access to a common application but with dedicated storage of business data in the database.
 In a single tenant deployment, the application and tenant business data are stored in the same database.
 In a multitenant deployment, the application is stored in one database, and the tenant business data in another database.

 ### Separate schema
 By default, [!INCLUDE[navnow_md](includes/navnow_md.md)] uses a *separate schema* data model.
 A database that uses separate schema has the following characteristics: